Background

 Movement

 To move around, use commands like GO NORTH and GO SOUTH.
-You can move in any of the four cardinal compass directions.
-To save typing, movement commands can be abbreviated to N, S, E and W. You can sometimes use other movement commands such as IN, OUT, ENTER, EXIT, GET IN or GET OUT.
+You can move in any of the four cardinal compass directions, as well as UP and DOWN.
+To save typing, movement commands can be abbreviated to N, S, E, W, U and D. You can sometimes use other movement commands such as IN, OUT, ENTER, EXIT, CLIMB, GET IN or GET OUT.
 These will be reasonably obvious when the time comes.

 Examining things